Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: SDSS-like SBLAs

 \section{SDSS-like SBLAs}

-In this section, we explore SBLAs found as defined in the literature (\citetalias{pieri10}, \citetalias{pieri14} and \citetalias{morrison24}), using the SDSS-like synthetic spectra.
-To do so, we must first obtain our SBLA sample, following the lead of these previous works.
+In this section, we explore the SBLA sample as found in the literature. \citetalias{pieri14} and \citetalias{morrison24} rebinned SDSS spectra with $\text{S/N/\AA} >3$ by 2 pixels (corresponding to a spectral size of $\vsbla = 138 \kms$), and studied three SBLA samples: FS2, with $0.15 < \flya < 0.25$; FS1, with $0.05 < \flya < 0.15$; and FS0, with $-0.05 < \flya < 0.05$.
+It is important to note that observing noise is a key contributor to those samples.
+Specifically \citetalias{pieri14} found that, based on a comparison to Lyman break galaxies, the goal should be to obtain a true (noiseless) flux transmission $\flya < 0.25$, and they achieved this for FS0, FS1 and FS2 with 90\%, 79\% and 49\% purity respectively (when conservatively assuming that all the spectra have $\text{S/N/\AA} = 3$).
+We will explore this claim by comparing with SDSS-like spectra generated from the TNG50 simulation.
+To do this, we will calculate how many SBLAs reside in galaxy halos, and how many SBLAs cover the virial radii of these halos.

-We rebinned our SDSS-like spectra by 2 pixels, which translates into an SBLA spectral size of $\vsbla = 138 \kms$.
-We use the standard definition of SBLAs stated in \citetalias{morrison24} that the noiseless flux transmission must be $\flya < 0.25$.
+Firstly, we must obtain our SBLA samples.
+To do so, we rebinned our SDSS-like spectra by 2 pixels, which translates into an SBLA spectral size of $\vsbla = 138 \kms$.
+We use the standard sample of SBLAs stated in \citetalias{morrison24}, where the noiseless flux transmission must be $\flya < 0.25$.
 We explore SBLAs in greater detail by introducing more selective samples, limited to stronger absorption ($\flya < 0.15$ and $\flya < 0.05$).
-While these three tiers may appear similar to the FS0, FS1 and FS2 samples of \citetalias{morrison24}, our samples are different since they do not include the noise-in samples with the associated purity and completeness of SBLA finding (in order to understand the relationship between idealised noiseless SBLAs and real samples see Fig. 3 of \citetalias{pieri14}).
-Furthermore, we calculated the incidence rates of SBLAs, which we explain with more detail in Appendix \ref{appendix:sbla props}.

-Depending on the flux limits, we find between $10^3$ to $10^5$ SBLAs at $z=2$, and $10^5$ to $10^6$ SBLAs at $z=3$, with the highest flux limit ($\flya < 0.25$) possessing the largest number of these objects.
-Overall, we find that between $0.03 \% - 2.9 \%$ of spectra have SBLAs at $z=2$, while at $z=3$ we have between $3\% - 37\%$.
+As can be seen on Table \ref{tab:sblacounts sdss in}, depending on the flux limits, we find between $10^4$ to nearly $10^6$ SBLAs at $z=2$, and $10^6$ to nearly $10^7$ SBLAs at $z=3$, with the highest flux limit ($\flya < 0.25$) possessing the largest number of these objects.
+Overall, we find that between $1\% - 18\%$ of lines of sight through TNG50 have SBLAs at $z=2$, while at $z=3$ we have between $13\% - 69\%$.
 This does not take into the account the spectra with DLAs.
+Furthermore, we calculated the incidence rates of SBLAs, which we explain with more detail in Appendix \ref{appendix:sbla props}.